Akhil-Renikindi/WeatherApp/README.md

 # WeatherApp
 Weather Forecast Application
-This Application shows the Weather Forecast of different cities, the data has been collected from Open Weather Map API.
+This Application shows the Weather Forecast of different cities, the data has been collected from Open Weather Map API.The whole Application is developed using NativeScript with Angular.

 ## App features
 1. The app consists of a list of panels.
 Initially, all panels would be empty.
 Each panel is separated by a marginal line.
 Each panel shows the Weather data of one city.